 Confusion about boundaries and feelings can lead to problems such as:

 - Children getting bullied because, “It’s a game, and everyone else is having fun.”

 - Teen girls not stopping unwanted sexual behavior because, “I don’t want to disrespect him.”

 - Teens not telling adults about big problems because, “I have to be loyal to my friends.”

 - Students letting friends copy their homework because, “I just wanted to help.”

 - Adults feeling they have to loan someone money because, “She needs it, and I don’t want to let her down.”

 - Increased vulnerability to child abuse, especially if a child also doesn’t tell, because “I care about him, so I don’t want to hurt his feelings or get people upset with him.”

 At Kidpower, we teach children that touch or games for play, teasing, or affection should be the choice of each person; safe; allowed by the adults in charge; and not a secret.
 We show how to set firm boundaries in a respectful, caring way.

-In Kidpower workshops around the world for twenty years, we’ve coached literally thousands of children to practice ways to stop someone from pinching their cheeks, hugging them too tightly, or giving them sloppy kisses by cheerfully redirecting this unwanted touch to do something more acceptable to them instead.
+In Kidpower workshops around the world since 1989, we’ve coached literally thousands of children to practice ways to stop someone from pinching their cheeks, hugging them too tightly, or giving them sloppy kisses by cheerfully redirecting this unwanted touch to do something more acceptable to them instead.
 Taking action in this way can help not only to prevent problems but also to strengthen relationships by encouraging positive, shared experiences that both people enjoy together and reducing the number of experiences where one person is enduring or tolerating another.